Skip to content

-Saudi Arabia at the World Cup 2026: Squad, Fixtures, Odds and Best SA Sportsbook
+Saudi Arabia at the World Cup 2026: Squad, Fixtures, Odds

 Saudi Arabia arrive at the 2026 World Cup as one of the AFC representatives in Group H. Coach R. Mancini has settled the team into a clear shape for the tournament.
 This page is the full guide for South African bettors and fans following Saudi Arabia across the group stage and beyond.